scot-taylor-ibm/compare-comply/batching.md

 You can have the service check for new documents in the input bucket by using the `PUT /v1/batches/{batch_id}` method with the `rescan` action.
 The batch request must already exist and have a status of either `pending` or `active`.
 The method has no effect on batch requests with a status of `completed` or `canceled`.
 When you run this method, the service scans the input bucket for documents that have been added or updated since the batch was created or since the last scan.

-In a `bash` shell or equivalent environment such as Cygwin, use the `PUT /v1/batches/{batch_id}` method to cancel a batch processing request.
+In a `bash` shell or equivalent environment such as Cygwin, use the `PUT /v1/batches/{batch_id}` method to rescan the input bucket.
 The method takes the following input parameters:
   - `action` (**required** `string`): The action to be performed by the method.
-To add documents to a batch request, use the `rescan` action.
+To check for new to documents to add a batch request, use the `rescan` action.
   - `id` (**required** `string`): The `batch_id` of the batch request for which you want to rescan the input bucket.
 Obtain the `batch_id` by using the `GET /v1/batches` method as described in [Get a list of submitted batch requests](#get-list-batch).
   - `version` (**required** `string`): A date in the format `YYYY-MM-DD` that identifies the specific version of the API to use when processing the request.